hashgraph/hedera-mirror-node/docs/design/hcs.md

 }

 message ConsensusTopicResponse {
-    .proto.Timestamp consensusTimestamp = 1; // The time at which the transaction reach consensus
+    .proto.Timestamp consensusTimestamp = 1; // The time at which the transaction reached consensus
-    bytes message = 2; // The message body originally in the ConsensusSubmitMessageTransactionBody uint64 sequenceNumber = 3; // Starts at 1 for first submitted message.
+    bytes message = 2; // The message body originally in the ConsensusSubmitMessageTransactionBody.
+Message size will be less than 4K. uint64 sequenceNumber = 3; // Starts at 1 for first submitted message.
 Incremented on each submitted message.
 }